Get $200 off + $499 of free gifts

 Reading through the warranty policy carefully can give you a clearer idea of how comprehensive it is.
 It may also make it easier to steer clear of inadvertently voiding the warranty.

-The Awara Mattress is protected by a limited Forever Warranty.
+The Awara Premier Latex Hybrid is protected by a limited Forever Warranty.
 This warranty is valid for the original mattress owner who bought the bed through an authorized retailer.
 They may be asked to furnish their receipt as proof of purchase.

 Defects in the materials and workmanship may be eligible for repair or replacement.
 During the first 10 years, Awara will replace qualifying mattresses at no charge.
 After 10 years, Awara will elect to either replace the mattress or repair and re-cover it.
 The customer will incur a $50 shipping charge each way, which will be waived should Awara find an eligible defect.
 Mattresses that are repaired or replaced continue to be covered by the policy of the original mattress.